Costa Rica's fungi. Most don't have names yet.

 Stinkhorns & latticed fungi

 Some of the most visually dramatic fungi on Earth grow in Costa Rica.
 Vivid reds, oranges, and whites.
 Latticed cage fungi, phalloid stinkhorns, and net-skirted species emerge within hours of rain.
-Kevin finds them on the farm edge after heavy downpours.
+I find them on the farm edge after heavy downpours.

 Mycorrhizal forest networks